 Other Allergen Notes

-- All current Dunkin’ Donuts appear to contain milk, wheat, egg, and soy.
+- All current Dunkin’ Donuts contain milk, wheat, egg, and soy.
 Some also contain nuts.

 - All of their dairy-free bagels and many of their breads have a “May contain traces of Milk, Egg, Tree Nuts (Walnuts)” warning.
 We’re not sure if this is due to the bagel production, or cross-contamination in their kitchen.
 If the latter, then inquire on cross-contamination with their other breads if it is a concern for you.